mpanighetti/dnd5e-adventures/tier-2/chateau-rousseau.md

 #### Actions

 _**Paralyzing Touch.**_ _Melee Spell Attack:_ +5 to hit, reach 5 ft., one creature.
-Hit: 3 (1d6) cold damage.
-The target must succeed on a DC 10 Constitution saving throw or be paralyzed for 1 minute.
+Hit: 3 (1d6) cold damage, and the target must succeed on a DC 13 Constitution saving throw or be paralyzed for 1 minute.
 The target can repeat the saving throw at the end of each of its turns, ending the effect on itself on a success.

 ### [Goren Rousseau](https://github.com/mpanighetti/dnd5e-monsters/blob/main/aberrations/goren-rousseau.md)